Archive of Our Own

 Organization for Transformative Works, Inc.

 Check donations may take up to 3 weeks to be deposited.
-If you have any questions, please contact the Development & Membership team.
+If you have any questions, please contact the Development & Membership Committee.

-Yes.
-If you donate in US dollars, but cash will only be accepted as a non-membership donation.
+Yes, if you donate in US dollars, but cash and money orders will only be accepted as a non-membership donation.
 For membership purposes, we need to be able to connect your payment with a bank account or credit card so that we can verify that you’re a real person and an individual when we hold elections.

 To donate, send the money to: